-The binding elements of the investment strategy are the follows :
+The binding elements of the investment strategy are the follows:

-- Systematic application of the ESG rating when analysing each Internal UCI, - At least 80% of the Mandate must be invested in internal and external UCIs with an ESG profile and classified within the meaning of the SFDR as an Article 8 fund with a minimum commitment to sustainable investments of 10% or as an Article 9 fund (Source: pre-contractual ratings and nonfinancial reports).
+- o Systematic application of the ESG rating when analysing each Internal UCI, - At least 90% of the Mandate must be invested in internal and external UCIs classified as an SFDR Article 8 fund with a minimum commitment to sustainable investments within the meaning of the SFDR as of 10% and/or as an SFDR Article 9 fund (Source: pre-contractual ratings and non-financial reports). - At least 10% of the Mandate invested in sustainable investments within the meaning of the SFDR on the basis of the minimum weighted commitments of the UCI of the Mandate (Sources: pre-contractual notices and non-financial reporting).

 The investment strategy guides investment decisions based on such factors as investment objectives and risk tolerance.
-INDOSUEZ